froboy/yusaopeny_docs/content/en/docs/Wiki/Composer-version-constraints-for-Open-Y.md

 For example, if, for some reason, custom_formatters 3.0 won't be compatible with any of Open Y dependencies at a time of release, developer can select an older beta version in order to proceed with the upgrade.

-For selecting a specific version of dependency when you do upgrade of Open Y - add dependency and it's version alongside with Open Y at a `composer require` step
+For selecting a specific version of dependency when you do upgrade of Open Y - add dependency and it's version alongside with Open Y at a `composer require...` step

 Example